-Any Building or Structure that poses an imminent risk to public Health and Safety or could pose a potential danger to yourself or the general public can be considered as a Dangerous Structure.
+Any Building or Structure that poses an imminent risk to the general public, can be considered a Dangerous Structure.

 Dangerous Structures may include: